Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 The point is simply to move your body in a way that feels doable that day.

 Equally important is sleep.
-Research shows that irregular or poor sleep impacts our mental health and spikes cortisol, the stress hormone.
 While the weekend often tempts us to stay up late, prioritizing rest on Sunday night makes a huge difference for Monday anxiety.
 Think of it as giving your brain and body the gift of recovery.

 1. Make Monday Special